The Project Discovery Phase: All Details Explained

 A considerable percentage of software projects end up with budget bloat, scope creep, or failure altogether.
 And in many cases, this is because their development starts in a rush or without due research and planning.
 How can you mitigate such risks?
 Well, by not skipping the discovery phase in project management.

 It is well-known that having a brilliant idea isn't enough to achieve project success.
 Being full of enthusiasm, you might rush into development too early or, even so, invest in creating something no one likes or uses.
-In fact, recent statistics suggest that in 35% of cases, startups fail because there's no market need for their product or solution.
-It's the second reason influencing the overall startup failure rate after not having enough money (38%).
+In fact, the overall startup failure rate proves that being prepared is important.
+Recent statistics suggest that in 35% of cases, startups fail because there's no market need for their product or solution.
+It's the second reason after not having enough money (38%).

 What Is the Discovery Phase?

-Let's assume you've purchased a plot of land for construction and would like to build a house there.
+Let's assume you've purchased a plot of land for construction and would like to build a restaurant there.
 Most people would start by examining the territory and testing the ground.
-They'd consult with specialists regarding how to approach the construction properly or whether it is worth building the house in the chosen location altogether.
-It's very unlikely that you'd just bring in all the building machinery, equipment, and brigade on-site to start building your house immediately without due research and planning.
+They'd consult with specialists regarding how to approach the construction properly or whether it is worth building the restaurant in the chosen location altogether.
+It's very unlikely that you'd just bring in all the building machinery, equipment, and brigade on-site to start building your restaurant immediately without due research and planning.
 Otherwise, you'll be stuck with constant do-overs and a costly, long-delayed construction site that'll be a real pain.

 Why did we bring this up?
 Well, guess what, software development is no different.
 This is exactly why the discovery phase of a software project is crucial from the business perspective, regardless of whether the project is carried out in-house or in collaboration with an outsourcing partner, dedicated software development team, and so on.